Chart Color Schemes

 Bendigo features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 56.5% of all households, including 17.4% couples with children, 25.7% couples without children, and 11.7% single parent families.
-Non-family households comprise the remaining 43.5%, with lone person households at 38.5% and group households comprising 5.1%.
-The median household size is 2.1 people, smaller than the Regional Vic average of 2.4.
+Family households constitute 56.5% of the local area, comprising 17.4% couples with children, 25.7% couples without children, and 11.7% single parent families.
+Non-family households represent the remaining 43.5% of homes, consisting of 38.5% single-person households and 5.1% group households.
+The average household size is 2.1 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households